TharakaUmayanga/FetchEase/README.md

 # Downloader

-An open-source Python project to simplify downloading and managing media from YouTube.
+An open-source Python project to simplify downloading and managing Video ,Audio and Playlist from Any website.
 It supports scheduled downloads, queues, and multiple media formats including videos, playlists, and audio.

+### Coming Soon
+Download any file from any website with ease and convenience.

 ## Features